DavidH2001/MUON-Data-Collection/README.md

 ## Prerequisites

 This software has been tested with Python 3.8 and 3.9.
-Earlier 3.x version may also work.
+Other 3.x version may also work.
 The following packages are required to be included as part of your Python instance:

 [pandas](https://pypi.org/project/pandas/)<br/>
 [pyserial](https://pypi.org/project/pyserial/0)

 ## Installation